javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 setTimeout(button.click, 1000); // hello
 ```

-The class field `click = () => {...}` creates an independent function on each `Button` object, with `this` bound to the object.
-Then we can pass `button.click` around anywhere, and it will be called with the right `this`.
+The class field `click = () => {...}` is created on a per-object basis, there's a separate function for each `Button` object, with `this` inside it referencing that object.
+We can pass `button.click` around anywhere, and the value of `this` will always be correct.

-That's especially useful in browser environment, when we need to setup a method as an event listener.
+That's especially useful in browser environment, for event listeners.

 ## Summary